 Candy Berquam, graduate student in the WIU reading program and Pre-K teacher in the Hamilton School District, received

 from Wal-Mart for her project, "Integrating Literacy Through Technology."
+With the grant money, Candy is purchasing an iPad bundle for the reading resource teacher.
 Congratulations, Candy!

 Congratulations, Sarah Brauhn!